joekreu/basic_pcp/PARSING.md

 `tokenizer_c` and `tokenizer_d` return a singly linked list of tokens.

 For `tokenizer_d`, a _token_ is a named tuple that contains the binding powers of operator tokens.
-This allows the implementation of a more _functional_ parser because, in this way, access to the global data `LBP` and `RBP` can be avoided.
+In this way, access to global data can be avoided, which allows the implementation of more _functional_ parsers (in the sense of functional programming).

 For the other tokenizers, a token is simply the string that represents the token.
 In this case, a token is recognized as an _operator token_ if it is